Mike Roemer/Associated Press

 13. Josh Sitton (Green Bay, Round 4, Pick No. 135 overall, 2008)

-Sitton has been a full-time starter with the Packers since his second season, starting all but two games he was injured.
-He made the Pro Bowl in 2012 and was a second-team All-Pro member in 2013.
+Sitton has been a full-time starter with the Packers since his second season, starting all but two games.
+He made the Pro Bowl in 2012 and 2014 and was a second-team All-Pro member in 2013.

 Roy Dabner/Associated Press